 National Park Annual Pass

-We like to buy our pass through REI – they donate 10% of sale proceeds to the National Park Foundation which is cool!
-Plus that purchase goes toward our REI annual member dividend.
-You can also get them at any of these Federal Recreation Areas.
+CLICK HERE to buy the National Park pass through REI – they donate 10% of sale proceeds to the National Park Foundation which is cool!

 Daypack Items for Winter Travel

 - Rechargeable hand warmers or Hot Hands hand and foot warmers

 - Flashlight or headlamp

 - Polarized sunglasses – especially in the snow!

 - Hand lotion

 - Toilet paper (carry out in a bag – do not bury)

 - Disposable urination device & feminine hygiene products